-Manchester-born defender Tyler Blackett has been with United since he was eight, progressing right through the ranks at the club.
+Manchester-born defender Tyler Blackett has been with United since he was eight, rising right through the ranks at the club.

-His height and powerful physique mean he is naturally suited to playing at centre-back, but he is arguably best playing at left-back and performed both roles after being part of the FA Youth Cup-winning squad in 2011.
+His height and powerful physique mean he is naturally suited to playing at centre-back, but he also has plenty of experience of playing at left-back and performed both roles after being part of the FA Youth Cup-winning squad in 2011.